nhsconnect/ITK-FHIR-Mental-Health-eDischarge/index.md

 Find out more on the [INTEROPen website](http://interopen.org/).

-This documentation provides a FHIR document implmentation of the work done by the Academy of Medical Royal Colleges (AoMRC) in defining headings for clinical documents.
+This documentation provides a FHIR document implementation of the work done by the Academy of Medical Royal Colleges (AoMRC) in defining headings for clinical documents.

 {% include custom/section.warnbanner.html %}

 # Using this guide #

 This guide has been created to support the adoption of NHS Digital defined FHIR Messages.
-As such the site is structured around stakeholders involved in building FHIR ITK Messaging Solutions including  ITK Messaging Solution users, developers and architects.
+As such the site is structured around stakeholders involved in building FHIR ITK3 Messaging Solutions including  ITK3 Messaging Solution users, developers and architects.